MaartenMarsman/bgms/README.md

 <div id="ref-Dienes_2014" class="csl-entry">

 Dienes, Z. 2014.
-“Using Bayes to Get the Most Our of Non-Significant Results.” *Frontiers in Psychology* 5 (781): 1–17.
+“Using Bayes to Get the Most Out of Non-Significant Results.” *Frontiers in Psychology* 5 (781): 1–17.
 <https://doi.org/10.3389/fpsyg.2014.00781>.